mbedward/jiffle/docs/userguide/language-summary.rst

 Structure of a Jiffle script
 ----------------------------

-Each script has the following elements:
+A script can contain the following elements:

   **options block**
+     *[optional]*
      Sets values for script options that control Jiffle's compile-time and run-time behaviour.
-     It is optional but, if present, must be the first element in the script (other than comments).
+     If present, the options block must be the first element in the script (other than comments).

+  **images block**
+     *[optional]*
+     Declares variables associated with source (read-only) or destination (write-only) images.
+     If present, it must precede the script body.

   **init block**
+     *[optional]*
      Declares variables that will have *image-scope*, ie. their values will persist between processing each destination pixel.
-     It is optional but, if present, must precede the script body.
+     If present, it must precede the script body.

   **body**
-     The general script code.
+     The script code.

 The following example script uses all of the above elements::